What is diabetes?

 Sleep apnea and diabetes are very often found together.
 When one condition is diagnosed the other could be there in 50-80% of patients.

-It is not yet known whether treating sleep apnea with CPAP in people without diabetes can stop them developing diabetes.
+It is not yet known whether treating sleep apnea with Continuous Positive Airway Pressure (CPAP) in people without diabetes can stop them developing diabetes.

 Effective weight loss programmes in people who are overweight or obese will help alleviate or avoid the development of both conditions.

-If you do have both then treatment of OSA with effective therapies such as Continuous Positive Airway Pressure (CPAP) may help control some of the symptoms of sleep apnea.
-But recent clinical trial evidence suggests that it will not control your diabetes beyond the effective medications that are specifically for diabetes.
+If you do have both diabetes and sleep apnea then treatment of sleep apnea with effective therapies such as CPAP will help control your symptoms of sleep apnea.
+However, recent clinical trials suggest that CPAP will not control your diabetes beyond the effective medications that are specifically for diabetes and weight loss.
 You should continue to use any medications you were prescribed by your doctor and discuss any medication changes with them.

 Where can I find out more?